mfrost503/Snaggle/README.md

 [![Build Status](https://travis-ci.org/mfrost503/Snaggle.svg?branch=master)](https://travis-ci.org/mfrost503/Snaggle)

-Snaggle is an OAuth Library that you can use to help deal with all things OAuth.
+Snaggle is an OAuth 1 Client Library that can be used to generate signatures and the appropriate OAuth 1 Headers.
 While OAuth 2.0 is suggested for building a new API, there are still plenty of popular services that use OAuth 1.0.
-The first release of this library is the OAuth 1.0 Client.
-Building the Authorization headers for an OAuth 1.0 request doesn't have to be difficult.

 ### OAuth 1.0 Client Examples
 OAuth 1.0 requires the use of Access and Consumer tokens, being able to create a valid signature will unlock the content of an OAuth 1.0 APi.